Ollie Olsen

-Ollie Jngbert Christian Olsen (born Ian Christopher Olsen, 20 February 1958 – 16 October 2024) was an Australian multi-instrumentalist, composer and sound designer.
-From the mid-1970s until his later years, he performed, recorded and produced rock, electronic and experimental music.
+Ollie Jngbert Christian Olsen (born Ian Christopher Olsen, 20 February 1958 – 16 October 2024) was an Australian multi-instrumentalist, composer, sound designer and pioneer of electronic music in the Southern Hemisphere.
+From the mid-1970s until his later years, he performed, recorded and produced electronic, rock and experimental music.
 His post-punk groups included Whirlywirld (1978–80), Orchestra of Skin and Bone (1984–86) and No (1987–89).
 Olsen joined with Michael Hutchence (of INXS) to form a short-term band, Max Q, which issued an album in 1989.
-He co-founded the alternative electronic music record label Psy-Harmonics with Andrew Till in 1993.
+He co-founded the alternative electronic music record label Psy-Harmonics with Bruce Butler in 1993, and later continued with Andrew Till.
 In 2014 he formed Taipan Tiger Girls.

 Biography

 Ollie Jngbert Christian Olsen (born Ian Christopher Olsen) was born in 1958 in Melbourne.
 He grew up with a sibling in suburban Blackburn, and when he was 11 years old the family spent four months in Norway in mid-1969.

 Olsen developed an interest in electronic music as a teenager in the mid-1970s, studying with Felix Werder.
 Olsen issued a range of work from experimental to film and television soundtracks, pop and dance music, installation projects and established record labels.
 According to Australian musicologist Ian McFarlane, he is "recognised as one of the key figures in the Australian post-punk electronic movement of the late 1970s.
 Ever the experimentalist, Olsen's eclectic career in avant-garde rock took him from the Reals, one of the original Melbourne punk combos of the late 1970s, through to the acid-house/techno/trance outfit Third Eye.
 He was also the driving force behind the Psy-Harmonics label."